ALILODHI-cloud/Market-Notes/post_14/body.md

 Other considerations:

-(1) dealers are increasingly short treasury futures to hedge growing treasury inventories.
+(1) Dealers are increasingly short treasury futures to hedge growing treasury inventories.
 Economically this is equivalent to a basis trade.
 However dealers can borrow at tri-party which is generally lower than GC (the rate at which leveraged players will borrow).
 Hence the basis is likely to compress below a level where it is profitable for leveraged players to engage in the basis trade themselves.
 This necessarily implies less upward pressure on SOFR.

 (2) Rates are higher --> MBS duration is extended --> asset managers reduce long duration exposure by trimming long treasury futures positioning.
 This reduces the relative richness of treasury futures vs cash treasuries, thereby further compressing the basis - and further reducing its attractivness to leveraged players.
 Again, less upward pressure on SOFR.